Market failure: Categories

-Nature of the market
+Failure of competition

 Agents in a market can gain market power, allowing them to block other mutually beneficial gains from trade from occurring.
 This can lead to inefficiency due to imperfect competition, which can take many different forms, such as monopolies, monopsonies, or monopolistic competition, if the agent does not implement perfect price discrimination.

 It is then a further question about what circumstances allow a monopoly to arise.
 In some cases, monopolies can maintain themselves where there are "barriers to entry" that prevent other companies from effectively entering and competing in an industry or market.
 Or there could exist significant first-mover advantages in the market that make it difficult for other firms to compete.
 Moreover, monopoly can be a result of geographical conditions created by huge distances or isolated locations.
 This leads to a situation where there are only few communities scattered across a vast territory with only one supplier.
 Australia is an example that meets this description.
 A natural monopoly is a firm whose per-unit cost decreases as it increases output; in this situation it is most efficient (from a cost perspective) to have only a single producer of a good.
 Natural monopolies display so-called increasing returns to scale.
 It means that at all possible outputs marginal cost needs to be below average cost if average cost is declining.
 One of the reasons is the existence of fixed costs, which must be paid without considering the amount of output, what results in a state where costs are evenly divided over more units leading to the reduction of cost per unit.

-Nature of the goods
+Public goods

-Non-excludability

 Some markets can fail due to the nature of the goods being exchanged.
 For instance, some goods can display the attributes of public goods or common goods, wherein sellers are unable to exclude non-buyers from using a product, as in the development of inventions that may spread freely once revealed, such as developing a new method of harvesting.
 This can cause underinvestment because developers cannot capture enough of the benefits from success to make the development effort worthwhile.
 This can also lead to resource depletion in the case of common-pool resources, whereby the use of the resource is rival but non-excludable, there is no incentive for users to conserve the resource.
 An example of this is a lake with a natural supply of fish: if people catch the fish faster than the fish can reproduce, then the fish population will dwindle until there are no fish left for future generations.

 Externalities

 A good or service could also have significant externalities, where gains or losses associated with the product, production or consumption of a product, differ from the private cost.
-These gains or losses are imposed on a third-party that didn't take part in the original market transaction.
+These gains or losses are imposed on a third-party that did not take part in the original market transaction.
 These externalities can be innate to the methods of production or other conditions important to the market.